cvpaperchallenge/Ascender/README.md

 $ poetry install
 ```

-NOTE: CI job (GitHub action workflow) of Ascender is using Dockerfile.
+NOTE: CI job (GitHub Actions workflow) of Ascender is using Dockerfile.
 Therefore, using Ascender without Docker might raise error at CI job.
 In that case, please modify the Dockerfile appropriately or delete the CI job (`.github/workflows/lint-and-test.yaml`).

 ### Permission error is raised when execute `poetry install`.